DHRI-Curriculum/intro-python-workshop/lessons.md

 This might appear a bit complex at first, but if you read the line slowly you should be able to connect the dots.

-Notice that, you run the code above, you won't see the `books` list printed out.
+Notice that when you run the code above, you don't see the `books` list printed out.
 That's because that line has become a comment.
 If you put a `#` (hash or pound) at the beginning of a line, that line will be ignored.

 ## List Indexing